msgpo/How-to-SVF-patch-Windows-10/README.md

 The idea of SVF patching is that it creates a single ISO file to include only the differences between two ISO images.
 This allows you to avoid downloading another ISO which consumes bandwith & your free time.
 The method works for all Windows Version 7 up to Windows 10.
 The procedure is always the same.

+### Benefits
+* Update your Windows image without (re-)downloading gigabytes of data
+* Integrate language packs or update them
+* You might have no access to the latest ISO, now you can made it yourself

 ### Requirements

 * [SVF eXtractor](https://www.softpedia.com/get/System/Back-Up-and-Recovery/SVF-eXtractor.shtml) (_svfx_2.1.11.exe_)